EeeBeeDee/simply-service/TESTING.md

 [JSHint - JS](https://jshint.com/)

-The website features two small JS files app.js controls the message alerts while bookings-app.js controls what dates can be picked while booking.
+The website features one small JS file. app.js controls the message alerts.

-I have included them here is this TESTING file as there is only two.
+I have included it here is this TESTING file as there is only one.